kouamdestin/Teach-AR/README.md

 #Features:
 •	Immersive AR Integration: Leverages AR technology to overlay virtual objects and information onto the real world, enhancing comprehension and visualization.
 •	Interactive 3d Learning Model: Provides engaging activities to stimulate and reinforce knowledge acquisition and improve information retention.
-• Real-world visualizations: Immerse learners in a scenario where he is still have information from the real world.
+• Real-world visualizations: Immerse learners in a scenario where he/she still has information from the real world.
 •	Appealing Visual Design: Features captivating graphics and a user-friendly interface to keep users engaged and motivated.

 # Prerequisites: